 In addition to University-wide policies, the School maintains its own style guide governing use of the School name, logos, and wordmarks.
-Compliance with School and University style and policy is mandatory; please visit https://fletcher.tufts.edu/communications and/or contact the Office of Communications, Public Relations, and Marketing at eprmsupport@tufts.edu for more information.
+Compliance with School and University style and policy is mandatory; please visit https://fletcher.tufts.edu/communications and/or contact the Office of Communications, Public Relations, and Marketing at <a href="maintains.equality.